-If a resident receives an injury while on duty, he/she is required that he/she notify the Unit Director/charge person on the floor immediately.
+If a resident receives an injury while on duty, he/she is required to notify the Unit Director/charge person on the floor immediately.
 The resident then fills out the Illness Report/Exposure online under the safety tab on the employee portal within 24 hours.